AdobeDocs/audience-manager.pt-BR/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 ---
-description: Os compradores de dados da Audience Marketplace concordam em relatar todas as impressões de anúncios veiculadas com as características contidas no feed de dados orçadas com base no custo por mil impressões de anúncios (CPM).
-O uso do CPM ocorre no quinto dia de cada mês e inclui dados do mês anterior.
+description: Os compradores de dados da Audience Marketplace concordam em relatar todas as impressões de anúncios veiculadas com as características contidas no feed de dados orçado com base no custo por mil impressões de anúncios (CPM).
+O uso do CPM é devido no quinto dia de cada mês e inclui dados do mês anterior.
 Os assinantes de taxa única não precisam relatar o uso.
 seo-description: Audience Marketplace data buyers agree to report all ad impressions served using traits contained in the data feed priced on a cost per thousand ad impressions (CPM) basis.
 CPM usage is due on the 5th day of each calendar month and includes data for previous month.
 Flat fee subscribers do not need to report usage.
 seo-title: Billing for Data Feed Buyers
 solution: Audience Manager